-Majority of AMs to back Brexit Bill
+Assembly backs controversial Brexit bill

 - Brexit: All you need to know

+"Tonight we'll see a Labour government vote with the Tories and UKIP to support Westminster's EU Withdrawal Bill," said Plaid Cymru leader Leanne Wood.

+Plaid AM Adam Price said: "We are joining a very select club of national Parliaments, if we pass this motion today, that have voluntarily decided to cede their own authority."

-The Welsh and Scottish first ministers had both called the UK government's original plans for the bill a "power-grab" as it would have meant powers in devolved areas, such as food labelling, currently operated by the EU in Brussels, would transfer directly to Westminster rather than to the devolved administrations.
+The Welsh and Scottish first ministers had both called the UK government's original plans for the bill a "power-grab" as it would have meant powers in devolved areas such as food labelling - currently operated by the EU in Brussels - would transfer directly to Westminster rather than to the devolved administrations post Brexit.

 In February, the UK government said it had made a "considerable" offer, which would see the vast majority of those powers returning to Cardiff, Edinburgh and Belfast while the rest temporarily stayed in London.

-Although Welsh ministers said at the time the offer did not go far enough, following further discussions, they have reached agreement with the UK government on a different proposal.
+Although Welsh ministers said at the time the offer did not go far enough, following further discussions they reached agreement with the UK government in April on a different proposal.

 It means consent of the devolved legislatures will be sought for any changes to the powers held in Westminster, but if talks become deadlocked, UK Parliament will have the final say.